 TERRAIN PARKS - Hands Down Ski Butternut has the regions BEST Terrain Park.
 We offer many interesting, varied and unique terrain park features in our 2 terrain parks: The more advanced of the two is the TWISTED TERRAIN PARK which is loaded with features like log rides, rock jibs, jump lines, varying rails and numerous boxes.
-If your new to riding parks, visit the CRUISER PROGRESSION PARK where you'll find scaled down boxes, rails and jumps that will allow you to ease into the Terrain park scene.
+If your new to riding parks, visit the CRUISER PROGRESSION PARK where you'll find scaled down boxes, easier rails and smaller jumps that will allow you to ease into the Terrain Park scene.

 RULES FOR USING THE BUTTERNUT TERRAIN PARKS:

 Here's a partial list: Please be safety conscious.
 Your safety will be directly affected by your judgment.
 Remember to go online to get your Terrain Park Pass before trying to enter the Twisted Terrain Park.
 The opening is monitored they will not let you in without a Park Pass & a Lift Ticket.

 - Do an inspection run.

 - Easy style it.

 - Only one person on a feature at a time.

 - Yield before and after each feature.